GalacticalEdge/exaroton-expanded/README.md

 I have not uploaded this to PyPi yet, but I will once I deem this fork sufficient enough as an extension of the original project.
 You can help me speed this up by testing my work and opening pull requests.

 If you want to try though, you can either download the source code and build it yourself or download a prebuilt wheel from the releases.
-This can be done by running the setup.py file in the same directory that you extract the source code to with the following commands (if you are downloading the prebuilt wheel, please skip over to the next step):
+The former can be done by running the setup.py file in the same directory that you extract the source code to with the following commands (if you are downloading the prebuilt wheel, please skip over to the next step):

 Windows:
 >> python /path/to/setup.py bdist_wheel